-Any startup is incomplete without considerable funding.
-Right funding makes the backbone of any company.
+Any startup or business is incomplete without considerable funding to support it.
+Right funding basically creates the backbone of any company.
 But don’t think that only funding will take your startup to heights.
-You will be required to put every single bit of your to grow your business.
+You will be required to put every single bit of yourself in order to grow your mobile app business.

-As per a researched report, the percentage of the businesses failing in the very first year of their startup is staggering.
-Nearly 94 percent of startup fails in no time and funding remains one of the core issues for the same.
+As per a research, the percentage of businesses failing in the very first year of their startup is staggering.
+Nearly 94 percent of startups fail in no time and funding remains one of the core issues for the same.
 Therefore, today I will be talking about funding methods that will help you to support your business model accordingly.

-If you talk about initial funding for the startup, the first thing that matters is the nature and type of the business you want to pursue.
+If you talk about initial funding for a mobile app startup, the first thing that matters is the nature and type of business that you want to pursue.
 You can clearly see in the graph that various business models have different funding inputs.
 So, once you make up your mind about your startup, you can start thinking of options that will help you to get the required funds.

-Let’s get started and explore the options of funding that will help you to get going with your startup plans.
+Let’s get started and explore various options for funding that will help you get going with your mobile app startup plans.
 Before that, I would like to mention that all the funding options mentioned below may not be available in every region of the globe.
-Thus before jumping to any conclusion, make sure to confirm the policies related to the given funding options in your country.
+So before jumping to any conclusion, make sure to confirm the policies related to the given funding options in your country.

-Bootstrapping has many other advantages also like you don’t have to repay the initial investment, and if your family and friends have helped you, there is always ample time to pay them back.
-The next advantage is, you don’t have to answer back to the investors if your business fails (which I hope never happens).
+Bootstrapping has many other advantages as well, like you don’t have to repay the initial investment in your mobile app, and if your family and friends have helped you, there is always ample time to pay them back.
+The next advantage is that you don’t have to answer back to the investors if your business fails (which I hope never happens).

-As the word itself describes, the person who is willing to fund your startup plan would be no less than an angel for you.
-Angel investors are those people who have an extra set of cash to fund business models and expect some lucrative returns from such investment.
+As the word describes itself, the person who is willing to fund your startup plan is be no less than an angel for you.
+Angel investors are those people who have an extra set of cash to fund business models and expect some lucrative returns from such investments.

 If you think that it sounds impractical, you can have a look at companies like Google, Alibaba, and Yahoo; these all companies got their initial dues from angel investors.
 So, now you can well make out the feasibility of this kind of funding.

-Though there are downsides to such funding also.
-One of the significant issues remains the total investment.
+There are downsides to such funding as well, where one of the significant issues is the total investment.
 There can be a single person being an angel investor or a small group of people.
-Therefore, the funding always comes in low volume and doesn’t suit the need of startup which requires massive funding from the very starting.
+Therefore, the funding always comes in low volume and doesn’t suit the need of startup which requires massive funding from the very beginning.

 Then comes the banks.
 An established and recognized bank will always be up for giving you funds for your startup; the only condition is that your blueprint about your startup should be convincing enough.
 So, if you are disappointed by the angel investor, the bank will be your savior.

-The banks always have the leverage of pumping out massive funding, but that also depends on two types of financing options.
-One is funding, and the other is working capital loan.
-In the funding option, the bank will look into your business plan and evaluate the total loan.
-And in a working capital loan, the loan is more towards covering the finance that the company will spend on the everyday operations like accounts payable, wages, and more.
+Banks always have the leverage to pump out massive funding, but that also depends on two types of financing options.
+One is funding, and the other is a working capital loan.
+With the funding option, the bank will look into your business plan and evaluate the total loan.
+And in a working capital loan, the loan is more towards covering the finances that the company will spend on the everyday operations like accounts payable, wages, and more.

 So, you need to make up your mind about the type of funding before going for a bank loan.

 Now, this is the real bet that many of you must be looking after.
-Venture capital funding is usually extended by the private equity firms that offer massive funding for startups and emerging firms.
+Venture capital funding is usually extended by private equity firms that offer massive funding for startups and emerging firms.
 The only factor to grab such a deal is to have high growth potential.
-Mostly, it’s witnessed in the acquisition or IPOs (Initial public offering).
+Mostly, it’s witnessed in acquisitions or IPOs (Initial Public Offering).

 The venture capitalist not only invests in the company but also acts as a mentor who offers their valuable inputs in guiding the business plans after they fund the business models.